increpare/oeuf-documentation/map-editor-tutorial.md

 #### 5.1.6 Other entities

-There are other objects in the game, accessible via the asset_name dropdown in the object info panel, but they contain weird/hacky behaviour specific to the main game, and so I don't recommend using them.
-Stuff like the nest object, that just has a lot of hard-coded and very particular behaviour that I don't want to explain.
+There are other objects in the game, accessible via the asset_name dropdown in the object info panel, but they contain weird/hacky behaviour specific to the main game, so I don't recommend using them.
+Stuff like the Nest.tscn object that just has a lot of hard-coded and very particular behaviour that I don't want to explain.
 However, modifying the main game map should be safe enough, even though it contains these objects - just be careful of modifying these objects or their surroundings in-game if you come across them!

 ### 5.2 Trigger-Box Tool